yamada-lab/human_skin_personal_identification/README.md

 ## overview
-An R-script is the demonstration of personal identification using human skin microbiome that as described in the article 'Environmental bacteria contribute personal identification of human skin microbiome'
+An R-script is covering the different steps of personal identification using human skin microbiome that as described in the article 'Environmental bacteria contribute personal identification of human skin microbiome'

 ## Requirement